 Set short-term goals

-DevOps transformation goals should be measurable, challenging, and achievable.
-A time span between two to six months should work for most projects.
-Of course, it can be longer based on the project’s specifications.
 Within this timeline, every one or two weeks (sprint), track the progress of the transformation.
-One of the key advantages of such sprints is that they make it easier to change plans or priorities, if necessary.
-Also, they reduce any delay between doing work and getting feedback and by allowing to adjust them quickly.
+One of the key advantages of such sprints is that they make it easier to change plans or priorities if necessary.
+Also, they reduce any delay between doing work and getting feedback by allowing them to adjust quickly.

 Qualify your staff

 Before embedding a new organizational and technical workflow, find out if your team is ready for such a leap and eager to learn new skills and knowledge.
-The DevOps approach embraces a wide range of novel infrastructure and methodologies available in the market.
+The DevOps implementation plan embraces a wide range of novel infrastructure and methodologies available in the market.
 We’ll talk about the infrastructure a bit later.

 There are three key approaches to the development methodologies: